-If an NVM write/erase operation is ongoing when the system enters a sleep mode, the Flash memory block, NVMCTRL and peripheral clock will remain ON until the operation is finished and will automatically turn off once the operation has completed, which is valid for all sleep modes, including Power-Down.
+If an NVM write/erase operation is ongoing when the system enters a sleep mode, the NVM block, the NVMCTRL, and the peripheral clock will remain ON until the operation is finished and automatically turn off once the operation is completed.
+This is valid for all sleep modes, including Power-Down.

-The NVM Ready interrupt will wake the device only from Idle sleep mode.
+The NVM Ready interrupt will wake up the device only from Idle sleep mode.